EternityForest/standards/drafts/power_delivery.md

 Voltages
 --------

-* Devices that use external power and use less than 10W should should have a maximum input voltage of at least 5.6v.
+* Devices that use external power and use less than 10W should should have a maximum input voltage of at least 5.6v, and should require at most 4.6v to function correctly.
+Where practical devices in this category should function correctly from 3V to allow direct operation from lithium batteries.
-* Devices that use external power and use  10-50W should have a maximum input voltage of at least 14.6v.
+* Devices that use external power and use  10-50W should have a maximum input voltage of at least 14.6v and should require at most 10v to function correctly.
+Where practical devices in this category should function correctly from 8v.
 * Devices that use external power and use  more than that should should have a maximum input voltage of at least 32v, or be mains powered.

 Devices should accept the widest possible voltage range, but should use one of 12v, 5v, 9v, 18v, 24v, or -9v(Audio gear only) if a wider range is not possible.